Sinistralis-DOS2-Mods/StatLib/README.md

 There will be a list of custom fields coming soon, such as foci, weaponModifiers, baseModifiers (for AP/Cooldown changes, these will require an unlearn and relearn call), and more.
 This will also generate Osiris and Horus scripts, when implemented, to support the custom attributes.

+Currently, it will spit out files into a test directory.
+This will soon be updated to put them in the actual mod directory.
+I still want to test this some more before I do so.

+To build stat files, run the command 'npm run build'.

 ## Contributing to this project

 * [Bug reports](CONTRIBUTING.md#bugs)